forcedotcom/packaging/messages/package.md

 # sourcesDownloadDirectoryNotEmpty

-The directory where downloaded sources will be downloaded to must be empty.
+Can’t retrieve package version metadata.
+The specified directory isn’t empty.
+Empty the directory, or create a new one and then retry this command.

 # unableToAccessMetadataZip

-Unable to access MetadataZip field.
-Check that your user has permission to access this field and you are using a suitably high API version.
+Can’t retrieve package version metadata.
+Ensure that you’re using API version 59.0 or higher, and that you have the user permissions needed to access fields on the MetadataPackageVersion object.
+Then retry this command.

 # errorDownloadingMetadataZip

+Can’t retrieve package version metadata.

-An error occurred downloading the metadata zip: %s
+An error occurred downloading the metadata: %s